alanveloso/caliper-benchmarks/README.md

 Associated performance reports, based on running these benchmarks, are published to the [repository github pages](https://hyperledger.github.io/caliper-benchmarks/).

+## Quick Start

+For a comprehensive guide on setting up custom benchmarks, see [BENCHMARK_SETUP_GUIDE.md](./BENCHMARK_SETUP_GUIDE.md) which contains lessons learned and common troubleshooting steps.

 ## Repository Branches

 This repository has three branches: